plone/volto/docs/source/blocks/block-style-wrapper.md

 ### Using `styles` field in your block

 The wrapper builds the class names to be injected by looking up a field called `styles` in your block schema.
-As a schema it has this signature, and it's normally placed in a `Styling` fieldset:
+As a schema it has the following signature, and it's normally placed in a `Styling` fieldset:

 ```js
 const stylingSchema = {